Updated: May 4, 2026

 1. Set Management and Workflow

-Call sheets are essential documents distributed before shooting that include:
+Call sheets are important documents handed out before shooting that include:

 Date, location, and weather forecast

-Call times for each crew member and performer
+Call times for every crew member and performer

 Contact information for key personnel